-The nervous system has two major parts: the central nervous system (CNS) and the peripheral nervous system (PNS).
+The nervous system has two major components: the central nervous system (CNS) and the peripheral nervous system (PNS).
 The central system is the primary control center for the body and is composed of the brain and spinal cord.
 The peripheral system consists of a network of nerves that connects the rest of the body to the CNS.

 In most cases, the brain is the destination for information gathered by the rest of the nervous system.
 Once data arrives, the brain sorts and files it before sending out any necessary commands.

 The brain is divided into many different sections, including the cerebrum and brain stem.
 These parts handle pieces of the brain’s overall workload, including storing and retrieving memory and making body movements smooth.